Learning about God’s Unconditional Love and Joy Through My Children:

-I sometimes wonder why God bothered making us humans because we are selfish and hurtful creatures, who make the wrong choices…all….the…time.
+I sometimes wonder why God bothered making humans because we are selfish and hurtful creatures, who make the wrong choices…all….the…time.

 My heart breaks when they tell me sad things that have happened to them, like when my daughter tells me people are making fun of her at school, or even when my son tells me he got in trouble for putting rocks in the toilet.
 (That last one is kind of funny, though.)

-In spite of constant failures and hurts, our Father knew how much joy children could give as well.
+In spite of constant failures and hurts, our Father knew how much unconditional love and joy children could give as well.

 When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
 When I became a man (or woman), I put the ways of childhood behind me.1 Corinthians 13:11

 While that passage seems daunting and a little bit depressing at times, it rings true.
 It’s only then when you can even understand a little bit of God’s immaculate love, grace, compassion, and passion.
 Only then can we begin to understand a fraction of God’s all-consuming love and fire.